Mike Mussina: Pitching style

-Hall of Fame debate
+Hall of Fame

-Mussina's candidacy for the Hall of Fame was the subject of debate.
+Mussina's candidacy for the Hall of Fame was the subject of debate, even during his career.
 "Do I compare to some guys who are in?
 I think I do", Mussina told USA Today in 2006.
-The only other pitchers to match Mussina's 17 seasons of 10 or more victories are Ted Lyons, Tom Glavine, Gaylord Perry, Phil Niekro, Walter Johnson, Greg Maddux, Warren Spahn, Cy Young, Don Sutton, Tom Seaver, Tommy John and Steve Carlton; all are Hall of Famers, except Tommy John.
+The only other pitchers to match Mussina's 17 seasons of 10 or more victories are Ted Lyons, Tom Glavine, Gaylord Perry, Phil Niekro, Walter Johnson, Greg Maddux, Warren Spahn, Cy Young, Don Sutton, Tom Seaver, Tommy John and Steve Carlton.
+All are Hall of Famers, except Tommy John.
 Of the 23 eligible pitchers who have at least 265 wins and an ERA of 3.69 or less, 20 are in the Hall of Fame, his ERA is the third highest ahead of Bobby Wallace, who was a full-time pitcher for just two seasons, and Red Ruffing.
 Mussina's consistency was often overshadowed by the dominant peaks of contemporaries like Pedro Martínez and Randy Johnson.
-Mussina's ERA may have suffered from playing at a time when hitters dominated.

 In 2014, Mussina received 20.3% of the vote on his first ballot (75% required for induction).
 In 2015, he received 24.6% on his second ballot.
 He rose to 43.0% in 2016 on his third ballot.
 In his fourth year of eligibility, support for his candidacy continued to steadily increase, as he received 51.8% of the vote.
 In 2018, he received 63.5% of the vote, inching closer to the 75% mark.
 Mussina was inducted into the Baltimore Orioles Hall of Fame on August 25, 2012.

 On January 22, 2019, Mussina was elected to the National Baseball Hall of Fame and Museum, receiving 76.71% of the vote.
 He chose not to have a logo on his bust, saying, "I don't feel like I can pick one team over the other because they were both great to me.
 I did a lot in Baltimore and they gave me the chance and then in New York we went to the playoffs seven of eight years, and both teams were involved.
-To go in with no logo was the only decision I felt good about".
+To go in with no logo was the only decision I felt good about."